Publications

 https://www.instagram.com/arohanoa_artistry/reel/C5_xDZzysq3/?next=%2Fp%2FCbUf8zQsf49%2F&hl=ja

-PhD-style Research Paper, with an expected publication date of October, 2024.
+PhD-style thesis, with an expected publication date of March 2025.

 ABSTRACT: